 Consistent precipitation also means less stress on newly planted plants and less watering for you.
 If natural rainfall comes up short, supplement by watering so that plants stay well hydrated until the ground freezes.

-Because of the cooler air temperatures and predictable precipitation, plants are able to grow stronger with minimal stress.
-It is more likely to rain in the fall, which means plant roots will absorb more nutrients, and require less watering.
+Because of fall's cooler air temperatures and predictable precipitation, plants are able to grow stronger with minimal stress.
+It is more likely to rain in the fall, which means plant roots will absorb more nutrients and require less watering.
 Nitrogen spurs vigorous, leafy growth and rich color.
-Phosphorus promotes strong root development, while helping plants use other nutrients efficiently.
+Phosphorus promotes strong root development while helping plants use other nutrients efficiently.
 Potassium enhances overall growth, helping regulate root and top growth to keep plants balanced.

-Use a complete, balanced fertilizer, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
+Use a balanced fertilizer, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.
 Mix the plant food into the prepared soil.
-The nutrient-rich formula starts feeding immediately, and continues feeding for up to 4 months.
+The nutrient-rich formula starts feeding immediately, and continues feeding for up to four months.

 Many common lawn and garden weeds are warm-season wonders that slow down or disappear come fall.
 Less weeding around new plants is good for gardeners, but less competition from active weeds is even better for newly planted plants.